I’m A Recovering People Pleaser

 People pleasing is an epidemic that affects our emotional, mental, physical, spiritual and even financial health.

-A few months ago, the day after burying my father who was the quintessential people pleaser, I made a commitment to myself: I will not feel guilty about all of the bullshit that I have felt guilty about all my life.
+The day after burying my father who was the quintessential people pleaser, I made a commitment: I will not feel guilty about all of the bullshit that I have felt guilty about all my life.

 That doesn’t mean that I will not feel bad when I err but I will not burn up my time, energy, effort and emotion feeling guilty about such things like spending time with extended family, enjoying spending time with my half-siblings and stepmother, not being the same as the people who feel uncomfortable about me being different, or not being comfortable with bullshit.

-One of the things that people pleasers secretly fear, even as we get better at being ourselves and not investing our good qualities in the wrong places, is that if we do well and ‘disobey’ the status quo, that we run the risk of alienating loved ones (or even not-so-loved ones) and being abandoned.
-We even fear that if we do well or just, quite simply, do our thing, that someone is going to feel bad about it.
+People pleasers secretly fear, even as we get better at being ourselves and not investing our good qualities in the wrong places, that if we do well and ‘disobey’ the status quo, that we’ll run the risk of alienating loved ones (or even not-so-loved ones) and being abandoned.
+We also fear that if we do well or just do our thing, that someone is going to feel shitty about it.
+Feck that.

 People are gonna say what they’re gonna say and do what they’re gonna do, regardless, so it’s best to get on with the business of being you.

-I am a work in progress and hell, I am in such a different place to where I was 12 years ago where my habits nearly killed me (story for another day), but that pleaser part of me, of you, will not disappear entirely because it’s going to show up at times to remind us to get back into alignment, to take care of ourselves, to clear whatever emotional baggage is showing up in that moment.
+I am a work in progress and hell, I am in such a different place to where I was 12 years ago where my habits nearly killed me (story for another day), but that pleaser part of me, of you, will not disappear entirely.
+It’s going to show up at times to remind us to get back into alignment, to take care of ourselves, to clear whatever emotional baggage is showing up in that moment.

 It doesn’t make sense to be a perfectionist about being a recovering pleaser.

-We have very specific reasons from earlier in life that have contributed to us being the way that we have.
-Compassionately acknowledging the journey that we have travelled to this point is critical because it’s the antidote to the shame that often accompanies our inner struggle and the outer habits.
+We each have particular reasons from earlier in life that have contributed to our patterns and habits.
+Compassionately acknowledging the journey that we’ve travelled to this point is critical.
+It’s the antidote to the shame that often accompanies our inner struggle and the outer habits.

 The key is to commit to doing things from a place of genuine desire instead of out of obligation and guilt.

-As cliche as it may sound, do things from a place of joy, from a place of love, care, trust and respect, so with compassion for you as well as for others, and you will not just recover–you will blossom; you will thrive.
-New possibilities will open up and you will no longer feel in turmoil and be shutting down the most beautiful, loving and creative parts of you that are crying out to see the light, to be shared.
+As cliche as it may sound, do things from a place of joy, from a place of love, care, trust and respect, so with compassion for you as well as for others.
+You won’t just recover–you will blossom, you will thrive.
+New possibilities will open up, and you will no longer feel in turmoil and be shutting down the most beautiful, loving and creative parts of you that are crying out to see the light, to be shared.